© Crown copyright 2019

 3. Partner countries

-The countries we will work with under the fund are:
+The countries we work with under the fund are:

 4. Bidding for research funding

-Calls are likely to be opened at different times according to the country and the programme area.
-For regular information on research calls you can visit the delivery partner websites or follow the Newton Fund Twitter account.
+Calls are opened at different times according to the country and the programme area.
+For regular information on research calls, visit the delivery partner websites or follow the Newton Fund Twitter account.

-In the UK there is a governance board chaired by the Minister for Universities and Science.
-The Department for Business, Innovation and Skills (BIS) will administer the fund.
+In the UK there is a governance board chaired by the Minister for Universities, Science, Research and Innovation.
+The Department for Business, Energy and Industrial Strategy (BEIS) administers the fund.

 6. Delivery partners